jacobwilliams/odepack/README.md

 The results of this first pass were significant enough that this project will hopefully continue.
-I feel a complete unit test suite is required to allow development to proceed rapdily.
+I feel a complete unit test suite is required to allow development to proceed rapidily.

 Another issue is the remaining non-standard code.
-Non-standard (but at the time de-facto fortran standards) such as equivalencing different types, creating scratch space that is used as different numeric types, and treating scalars as arrays and vice-versa as well as passing the same arrays or values multiple times are the most time-consuming usages to correct to standard-conforming, particularly since spag(1) had already done an excellent job with updating the pre-f2003 code. spag(1) is not (currently?) sufficient by itself to automate the additional refactoring desired, which includes using post f95 features and code restructuring, so the remaining work requires manual recoding.
+Non-standard (but at the time de-facto fortran standard) such as equivalencing different types, creating scratch space that is used as different numeric types, and treating scalars as arrays and vice-versa as well as passing the same arrays or values multiple times are the most time-consuming usages to correct to standard-conforming, particularly since spag(1) had already done an excellent job with updating the pre-f2003 code. spag(1) is not (currently?) sufficient by itself to automate the additional refactoring desired, which includes using post-f95 features and code restructuring, so the remaining work requires manual recoding.

 The type-mismatch issues have not been eliminated enough to include all